-What are the Perils covered under a Fire Insurance Policy?
+What are the coverages under a Fire Insurance Policy?

 1. Fire